White Snow

 White Snow (Белый снег) is a 2020 Russian biographical sports drama film directed by Nikolay Khomeriki.

-The film is based on real events that happened at the 1997 FIS Cross-Country World Cup.
-For the first time in the history of the competition, a man or woman skier Yelena Välbe played by Olga Lerman won five out of five gold medals in all events entered.

-It is scheduled to be theatrically released on March 4, 2021 by KaroRental.
+The film is based on events that happened at the 1997 FIS Cross-Country World Cup.
+For the first time in the history of the competition, a skier Yelena Välbe played by Olga Lerman won five out of five gold medals in all events entered.
+The film theatrically released on March 4, 2021 by KaroRental.

 Plot

-The film tells about a girl named Lena Trubitsyna from Magadan, Soviet Union, who has become a successful sportswoman and participates in the World Ski Championships.
+The film tells about a girl named Lena Trubitsyna from Magadan, Soviet Union, who participates in the World Ski Championships.

-In 1997, at the World Ski Championships in Trondheim, Norway and for the first time in the history of World Championship skiing, a skier, Russian Yelena Välbe, won five gold medals out of five possible.

 Returning the awards to Russia, Välbe goes on a tour of Norway.
 There she learns more about the Norwegian monarchy, as she is interested in the history of the royal family.
 The king learns about Välbe in Norway and invites her to the royal palace.
 The conversation is about the merits of skiing.
-The king is of course a ski enthusiast and invites Välbe to coach the Norwegian ski team.
+The king is a ski enthusiast and invites Välbe to coach the Norwegian ski team.

 Välbe suddenly remembers the whole past through a flashback that starts from the very beginning and ends with a momentous day in Trondheim.